Representation of Hamilton-Jacobi equation in optimal control theory with unbounded control set: Regularities of value functions

 \subsection{Remarks}

+In the proof of stability of value functions we used the formula~\eqref{fwfl} on the value function as well as the formula \eqref{fwwp}.
+We do that, because formulas \eqref{fwwp} and~\eqref{fwfl} have advantages and drawbacks.

-The advantages of the formula \eqref{fwfl} are regularities of functions $f$ and $l$ such that a sublinear growth of the function $f$ with respect to the state variable, a sublinear growth of the function $l$ with respect to the control variable and local Lipschitz continuity with respect to the state variable for both functions $f$ and $l$.
-These regularities of functions $f$ and $l$ together with equi-bounded optimal controls allow us to prove that the value function is locally Lipschitz.
-Notice that optimal trajectories are equi-bounded, if $g$ is a locally Lipschitz function.
-In the case that the function $g$ is continuous or lower semicontinuous, then optimal trajectories need not to be equi-bounded.
-However, this fact is not needed in the proof of upper semicontinuity of the value function.
-On the other hand, the problems appear in the proof of lower semicontinuity of the value function.
-They can be overcome using convexity and coercivity of the function $l$ with respect to control variable.
+The advantages of the formula \eqref{fwfl} are regularities of functions $f$ and $l$ such that: a sublinear growth of the function $f$ with respect to the state variable, a sublinear growth of the function $l$ with respect to the control variable and local Lipschitz continuity with respect to the state variable for both functions $f$ and $l$.
+These regularities of functions $f$ and $l$ together with the extra-property allow us to prove upper semicontinuity of value functions.
+On the other hand, the problems appear in the proof of lower semicontinuity of value functions.
+They can be overcome using convexity and coercivity of the function $l$ with respect to the control variable; see \cite{B-DM,CO-76}.
 However, in our case the function $l$ does not possess these properties and it is a drawback of the formula \eqref{fwfl}.

-Lower semicontinuity of the value function is proven using the formula \eqref{fwwp}.
-It is possible due to convexity and coercivity of the conjugate $H^{\ast}$.
-Theses properties of the conjugate $H^{\ast}$ are advantages of the formula \eqref{fwwp}.
-The example of the Hamiltonian $H$ in Section \ref{dfrentger} shows that the the conjugate $H^{\ast}$ is a discontinuous extended-real-valued function on the effective domain $\D H^{\ast}$.
+Lower semicontinuity of value functions is proven using the formula \eqref{fwwp}.
+It is possible due to convexity and coercivity of the conjugate $H^{\ast}(t,x,\cdot)$.
+These properties of the conjugate $H^{\ast}$ are advantages of the formula \eqref{fwwp}.
+The example of the Hamiltonian $H$ in Section \ref{dfrentger} shows that the conjugate $H^{\ast}$ is an extended-real-valued function and discontinuous on the effective domain $\D H^{\ast}$.
 These properties of the conjugate $H^{\ast}$ are drawbacks of the formula \eqref{fwwp}.